Shashi-Bhushan/catalog/README.md

 Catalog
 ========

 This Project is an AEM based Book Catalog System.
+It's meant to be a development exercise.

 -   *Uses Separate UI and Content Package System.*
     UI is for /apps components and /etc clientlibs and design pages.